gotlougit/phone_nums_reactnative/README.md

 The phone number will be looked up using the popular suffix list.
 If no result is found, a corresponding message will be printed.

+In the event of no result being found, you can also use the "Open In WhatsApp" button to search for the number as well.
+As WhatsApp is very popular in India, chances are you already have it installed and so does the other party.

 ## TODO

 - Get an automated build system running to distribute APKs